-IPVanish and PIA are two of the most widely used VPN brands.
+IPVanish and PIA are two of the most widely recognized brands in the VPN industry.
 But which one of them is better?

 |Logging Policy||No traffic logs||No traffic logs|